AndreiChertkov/teneva/doc/code/als_func.rst

     n      = 2      # Initial shape of the coefficients' tensor n_max  = 20     # Maximum shape of the coefficients' tensor

-  We prepare random train, validation and tes data:
+  We prepare random train, validation and test data:

   .. code-block:: python